techcsispit/Covid19Tracker/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Thank you for participating in Hacktoberfest, and we look forward to your contributions to help keep this COVID-19 tracker up-to-date and informative!
+Thank you for participating in Source Start, and we look forward to your contributions to help keep this COVID-19 tracker up-to-date and informative!